NethermindEth/Forta-Agents/Apeswap-Bots/Large-Balance/README.md

 ### Binance Testnet

-The bot behaviour can be verified in the following blocks:
+The bot behaviour can be verified with the following command:

-- 19243883
+- npm run range 19243883..19243884